 What is the cheapest Buildertrend alternative?

 For solo operators, Contractor Foreman Basic at $49 per month (1 user).
-For 2-5 person crews, Workhand Pro at $35 per month (up to 5 users).
-For 6-15 person crews, Workhand Team at $89 per month (up to 15 users).
+For 2 to 5 person crews, Workhand Pro at $35 per month (up to 5 users).
+For 6 to 15 person crews, Workhand Team at $89 per month (up to 15 users).
 All three include the core feature set most small contractors actually use.

 Is there a free Buildertrend alternative?